 Rob has exhibited work in galleries and church spaces for over ten years and has accepted commissions from churches and cathedrals as well as for portraits.

 Between 2012 and 2014 he painted a Stations of the Cross cycle for Manchester cathedral, consisting of eighteen life sized canvases and one drawing.
 In 2016 he completed the Stations of the Resurrection cycle for Liverpool Anglican cathedral, consisting of seventeen life sized canvases which are now part of the respective cathedral’s permanent art collections.
 Both Stations cycles are currently on display at Lichfield cathedral until 26th May 2022.

 In 2015 his ‘Self Portrait Facing ‘Artist’s Block’’ won the Gordon Hulson Memorial Prize at the Royal Society of British Artists Open Exhibition.

-He recently (2017) concluded a successful solo exhibition of work, consisting largely of skyscapes at the Well House Gallery in Horndon-on-the-Hill, Essex
+In 2017, he concluded a successful solo exhibition of work, consisting largely of skyscapes at the Well House Gallery in Horndon-on-the-Hill, Essex